StevenBlack/vocab/readme.md

 ### concupiscence
 A fancy way of saying sexual desire or lust, with undertones of fertility.
-Like pulchritude (see pulchri' tude), the word won't help you get a date.
+Like pulchritude (see pulchritude), the word won't help you get a date.
 But if you're going to use it, pronounce it correctly: CON- CYOOP-/H-SENSE.

 ### congenial